viet34tqc/notebook/interview.md

 console.log(bob) // bob is still {name: 'Bob'}
 ```

+## What is asynchronous in JS

+Asynchronous means the program can handle multiple task simultaneously rather than excecuting them one by one.

 ## Regular function and async function.
 When to use async function

 Async function always return a promise.
 It's often used when we want to perform some asynchronous action inside the function.